 I use the iPod Nano with standard Apple headphones.

 Keeping this lot working is the key to the system.
-If you haven’t thought through your power-supply strategy then you might as well leave the gear at home for any trip longer than a few days.
+If you haven’t thought through your power strategy then you might as well leave the gear at home for any trip longer than a couple of days.